haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_practical.md

 4. Once you are satisfied with your map, **save the project** and go to *Layout* > *Export as image* to **save your layout as an image file**.
 If you want to adjust the export resolution (default is 300 dpi, higher value = higher resolution image and larger file size), you can do that prior to exporting from the Layout panel. **Save your map under your course folder and submit the finished map on Moodle.**

-(Hungry for more? furhter reading on the print composer in the QGIS manual: https://docs.qgis.org/3.22/en/docs/user_manual/print_composer/index.html
+(Hungry for more? further reading on the print composer in the QGIS manual: https://docs.qgis.org/3.22/en/docs/user_manual/print_composer/index.html)